 |Kulfi The Indian Ice Cream|

-2. Eat some yummy Street food: You get some mouth watering street food in Shilparamam like Kulfi ( an Indian ice cream made of milk, nuts and some delicately flavoured herbs), Pao Bhaji, Biryani, Chaat, Chole, etc. Just be careful not to eat any salad ( for westerners) as you may get sick from raw cut vegetables.
-We Indians love raw onions and tomatoes in bhel puri and different street foods.
+2. Eat some yummy Street food: You get some mouth watering street food in Shilparamam like Kulfi ( an Indian ice cream made of milk, nuts, and some delicately flavored herbs), Pao Bhaji, Biryani, Chaat, Chole, etc. Just be careful not to eat any salad ( for westerners) as you may get sick from raw cut vegetables.
+We Indians love raw onions and tomatoes in Bhel puri and different street foods.